Anyone can learn how to save money and reduce monthly expenses.

 - Buy term life insurance through a low-cost provider, with a high rating like Haven Life

-- Read a few quality books on the subject on investing and financial planning, as basic help can be very expensive.
-I recommended the Boglehead’s Guide to Investing and The Little Book of Common Sense Investing.
+- Read a few quality books on the subject on investing and financial planning, as basic help can be costly.
+I recommended The Little Book of Common Sense Investing.

 - Use insurance only for what you can’t afford to protect yourself.
 For example, life insurance makes sense.
 Cell phone insurance doesn’t.